 Permanent pens, while not having this disadvantage did not allow for errors or rethinks.

-How to make transparencies
+How to prepare transparencies

-How to vary the fonts
+How to vary fonts

 Another way was to use rub-on letters, also known as dry transfers which went by the trade name of Letraset.
 This was equally labour intensive because of lining up the lettering.